NEBULA0001/Nebularia-Terraria-Remake-in-Java-GLFW/ReadMe.md

 currently no audio
 expect bugs this is the first build for multiplayer

-USE THIS TO JOIN A WORLD - indian-twilight.gl.joinmc.link CODE
+USE THIS TO JOIN A WORLD - indian-twilight.gl.joinmc.link CODE you can only join one world with everyone in it as a whole server basically